melina8/NurseryFinderApp-Project/README.md

 width="270" height="470">  <img src="https://user-images.githubusercontent.com/119127267/209485985-8d4835bc-1d4f-4b67-b016-81c25263fe72.png"
 width="270" height="470">

-They can pick the nursery profile they wish and send an email or call their number through the app.
+They can pick the nursery profile they wish and contact them via email or phone through the app.
 They can also find the nursery school on the map and navigate to their photo gallery:

 <img src="https://user-images.githubusercontent.com/119127267/209486219-05afe35b-c63d-4151-b0a7-9abb0f67f087.png"